canonical/sphinx-docs-starter-pack/sp-docs/docs/build.rst

     make pdf

-PDF generation requires some system files.
+PDF generation requires specific software packages.
 If these files are not found, a prompt will be presented and the generation will stop.

+Required software packages include:

+* dvipng
+* fonts-freefont-otf
+* latexmk
+* plantuml
+* tex-gyre
+* texlive-font-utils
+* texlive-fonts-recommended
+* texlive-lang-cjk
+* texlive-latex-extra
+* texlive-latex-recommended
+* texlive-xetex
+* xindy

 On Linux, required packages can be installed with: